dvreeze/yaidom/docs/motivation.rst

 * Qualified names are easy to use, but have no meaning without any context that binds the prefixes (if any)
 * Expanded names have meaning on their own, but are not as easy to use as qualified names

 Qualified names are resolved as expanded names by binding prefixes to namespace URIs.
+(For that, we need a namespace scope.
+See below.)

 Unfortunately, the distinction between qualified and expanded names is not clear in most XML APIs.
 Very often, only qualified names are defined, and often (like in JAXP) a qualified name in the API is really an expanded name, but also to some